als-samara/als-samara/README.md

 ## Samara Almeida, Front-end developer 👋

 Hi!
 I'm currently learning Front-end development and practicing with projects of various levels.
 I'm aspiring to become a Full-stack developer and contribute to any team where I can apply my creativity and utilize my skills.
-Please, review my code and pages.
-Feel free to use or provide any contributions.
 <br><br>
 ### Technologies
 <div style="display: inline_block"><br>